ChesleyTan/wordCount.vim/README.md

 `set runtimepath+=$HOME/.vim/bundle/wordCount.vim`

 #Usage
-This plugin provides the function `WordCount()` which returns a count of the number of words in the buffer, as well as the command `WordCount` which prints out the word count.
+This plugin provides the function `wordCount#WordCount()` which returns a count of the number of words in the buffer, as well as the command `WordCount` which prints out the word count.

 #Conservative updating (enabled by default)
 The conservative updating option `g:wc_conservative_update` forces the plugin to only update the word count when one of the following events occurs: